freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-describe-places-and-events/66b56cb9ff3bfb183fa1b7db.md

 # --description--

-Anna is asking about the timeline for a specific part of the training `Module` refers to a unit or section of a course or training program.
+Anna is asking about the timeline for a specific part of the training. `Module` refers to a unit or section of a course or training program.
 For example:

 - `The new module on cybersecurity will be added next week.` - Here, `module` refers to a specific part of the training focused on cybersecurity.